Department of VA Medical Center - Birmingham Alabama

 Department of VA Medical Center - Birmingham, AL

-Department Of Va Medical Center is treatment facility located at 700 South 19th Street in the 35233 zip code in Birmingham, AL that offers medication-assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders, people with co-occurring substance use and pain and veterans into its treatment program.
-Department Of Va Medical Center provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by Department Of Va Medical Center consist of contingency management/motivational incentives, motivational interviewing and anger management.
-Department Of Va Medical Center also offers detox services and offers alcohol detox, benzodiazepines detoxification and opioid detox.
+Department Of Va Medical Center is treatment center located at 700 South 19th Street in the 35233 zip code in Birmingham, AL that offers medication assisted addiction treatment.
+It accepts people with co-occurring substance use and mental disorders, veterans and people with co-occurring substance use and pain into its treatment service.
+Department Of Va Medical Center provides relapse prevention from naltrexone, buprenorphine maintenance and methadone/buprenorphine for pain management to young adults and adults.
+Some of the treatment approaches used by Department Of Va Medical Center consist of cognitive behavioral therapy, dialectical behavior therapy and substance use counseling.
+Department Of Va Medical Center also offers detoxification programs and offers alcohol detox, benzodiazepines detoxification and opioid detox.

 Address: 700 South 19th Street, Birmingham, AL 35233